-Another object of this invention is to include a camera capturing full motion video such that a person may record a sequence of events such as rotating their body 360° in order to view their combination of clothing and hair style from different angles not normally visible with a conventional mirror.
+Another object of this invention is to include a camera capable not only of digital still images but also capable of capturing full motion video such that a person may record a sequence of events such as rotating their body 360° in order to view their combination of clothing and hair style from different angles not normally visible with a conventional mirror.
 This video may then be viewed on the same monitor immediately after recording, or at a later time.